 Digital signatures (and the accompanying concepts of encryption and authentication) have been a critical aspect of electronic communications for several years now, and both regulatory bodies and businesses continue to demonstrate a vested interest in the continued growth and advancement of this field.

-A popular point of discussion and research among businesses in the EU is eIDAS, the EU regulation on the use of identification and trust services for electronic transactions in the internal market.
-Not only is eIDAS required for legally-compliant digital signatures, it's also part of a greater picture of technological innovation and growth within the EU.
+A popular point of discussion and research among businesses in the EU is eIDAS, the EU regulation on the use of identification and trust services for electronic transactions in the internal market. eIDAS is not only essential for legally compliant digital signatures, but it is also an integral aspect of the EU's technical innovation and progress.

 Where did eIDAS originate?

 It's important to consider the source of the eIDAS regulation as a means of comprehending the purpose of the framework and gaining a glimpse of its future direction. eIDAS originated from the European Commission focused on the "Digital Agenda" for Europe.
-This group helps ensure that policy and strategy recommendations align with the digital growth that the EU needs to continue to prosper in the coming years.
+This group ensures that policy and strategy recommendations align with the digital growth that the EU needs to continue to prosper over the next few years.

 - This is the first key point about eIDAS: eIDAS is about innovation.